Zafkiel1312/verify-feign/README.md

 `id("io.github.zafkiel1312.verifyfeign")`

+Mark your feign clients corresponding to your rest controllers with

+`@VerifyFeign(":targetModule")`

-Add the dependency to your gradle build file.
+Execute the gradle task

-`implementation("io.github.zafkiel1312.verifyfeign:verifyfeign")`
+`verifyApi`

+to check if your clients and controllers match or if there are any contradictions.

 The latest Version of the plugin can be found on the [gradle plugin portal](https://plugins.gradle.org/plugin/io.github.zafkiel1312.verifyfeign)